y4sh-codes/Lopt/models/README.md

-# Lopt: Deepfake Detection Models
+# Lopt: Deepfake Classification Models

 This directory contains the model-specific assets, notebooks, and results for **Lopt**, a deepfake detection system.
 It includes both image-based and video-based classifiers: